Scoring from Pairwise Winning Indices: Giving a score to the alternatives on the basis of the Pairwise Winning Indices

-Solving $MILP-1$, two cases can occur: \begin{description} \item[case 1)] $MILP-1$ is feasible: there is at least another compatible function different from $U_1$ and the marginal values $u_j^{k}$ obtained solving $MILP-1$ define such a function.
-We shall denote by $U^{2}=\left[u_{j}^{k,2}\right]$ the marginal values defining the new function; \item[case 2)] $MILP-1$ is infeasible: the function obtained solving $LP_{0}$ is the unique compatible value function in ${\cal U}$. \end{description} In case 1) one can proceed in a iterative way to find all possible compatible value functions.
-Assuming that $t$ value functions (apart from the one obtained solving $LP_0$) have been already computed, the $(t+1)-th$ is obtained solving the following MILP problem
+Solving $MILP-1$, two cases can occur: \begin{description} \item[case 1)] $MILP-1$ is feasible: there is at least one maximally discriminant compatible scoring function in ${\cal U}^{SF}$ different from $U^1$ and the marginal values $u_j^{k}$ obtained solving $MILP-1$ define such a function.
+We shall denote by $U^{2}=\left[u_{j}^{k,2}\right]$ the marginal values defining the new maximally discriminant compatible scoring function; \item[case 2)] $MILP-1$ is infeasible: the maximally discriminant compatible scoring function obtained solving $LP_{0}$ is unique and, therefore, considering $\delta_{min}$, the well-diversified sample of maximally discriminant compatible scoring functions we are looking contains only the value function $U_1$.
+Of course, this is true for the fixed value $\delta_{min}$ because reducing the value of $\delta_{min}$ could bring to the discovery of other maximally discriminant compatible scoring functions in addition to $U^{1}$ in the well-diversified sample we are looking for. \end{description} In case 1) one can proceed in a iterative way to find a sample of well distributed maximally discriminant compatible scoring functions in ${\cal U}^{SF}$ with the considered $\delta_{min}$ in the sample.
+Let us assume that $t$ functions in ${\cal U}^{SF}$ have been already computed; the $(t+1)-th$ function in ${\cal U}^{SF}$ in the sample is obtained solving the following MILP problem

-and $E_{r}$ is, in general, the set composed of the following constraints:
+and $E_{r}$ is, in general, the following set of constraints:

+Let us conclude this section observing that the sample of maximally discriminant compatible scoring functions obtained, can be used, if necessary, as a starting point for a more detailed exploration going beyond the mere sample.
+In fact, each convex combination $\overline{U}$ of maximally discriminant compatible scoring functions $U^1,\ldots,U^r$, that is,

+is, in turn, another maximally discriminant compatible scoring function.
+Indeed, as $U^1, \ldots, U^r$ satisfy constraints from $E^{SF}\cup\{\eta=\eta^*\}$, also their convex combination $\overline{U}$ satisfies the same constraints.
+This means that starting from the obtained sample of maximally discriminant compatible scoring functions, others can be easily and meaningfully obtained, permitting the DM to examine how the ranking and the scores of alternatives change in the space of maximally discriminant compatible scoring functions.